ccamel/awesome-ccamel/README.md

 - [ipfs/js-ipfs](https://github.com/ipfs/js-ipfs) - IPFS implementation in JavaScript
 - [janl/mustache.js](https://github.com/janl/mustache.js) - Minimal templating with {{mustaches}} in JavaScript
 - [jezen/is-thirteen](https://github.com/jezen/is-thirteen) - Check if a number is equal to 13.
+- [jim380/Botelicious](https://github.com/jim380/Botelicious) - Botelicious.
+Make sure you spell it with only one "o"
 - [jlouis/graphql-erlang-tutorial](https://github.com/jlouis/graphql-erlang-tutorial) - A tutorial for the graphql-erlang system
 - [jluccisano/webpack-es6-boilerplate](https://github.com/jluccisano/webpack-es6-boilerplate) - A Minimal Webpack ES6 boilerplate web application
 - [jonschlinkert/gh-stars](https://github.com/jonschlinkert/gh-stars) - API and CLI for getting the stars for one or more GitHub users or organizations.